 Insurance is an important factor to consider.
 Similar to a mortgage, when you build or buy a multi-unit property, one insurance policy covers all the units in the building.
 This simplifies management and administration if something goes wrong in or around the building.
 It is very important to have insurance on your multi-family construction project.
 You can also require your tenants to carry an additional amount of renter’s insurance, depending on your local regulations.

 Stability – It’s hard to undo

 Competition is fierce in the real estate market.
 Many people are looking to do the same thing you’re doing: investing in multi-unit real estate.
-The reality is if you are thinking about growing your rental portfolio or investing in multi-family property, then so many other people are thinking the same thing.
+The reality is if you are thinking about growing your rental portfolio or investing in a multi-family property, then so many other people are thinking the same thing.

 If you find a property that works for you and your wallet, don’t ponder too long.
 Someone could buy it from underneath you overnight without a warning.
-The best approach to take is to be educated on the subject and know what you want, so when the right opportunity comes around, you can confidently give the ‘go ahead.’
+The best approach to take is to be educated on the subject and know what you want, so when the right opportunity comes around, you can confidently give the ‘go-ahead.’

 Think Over Your Decision

 It is imperative that you do your research and some long-term calculations to make sure you can financially and physically support a multi-family property.
 Ensure that your cost to operate the property is less than the income-earning potential for the property.
 If you will be financing the purchase of a property, the mortgage payment needs to be folded into your operating costs.

 If you are thinking about building multifamily properties, you may also need to consider the apartment construction cost and operating costs with a property management company.

 Choosing to invest in anything is a big decision, which is why it takes time to think through and commit.
 Buying real estate is not an overnight decision.
 Make sure you are ready for the commitment, and then reap the benefits of the additional source of income after you buy a multi family residential property.